e-Spirit/javascript-content-api-library/README.md

 ATTENTION: Works only with CaaSConnect module version 3 onwards.

 Example:

 ```typescript
 fsxaApi.fetchProjectProperties("en_EN")
 ```

 ## Filter

-To customize your queries in the [fetchByFilter](#fetchbyfilter) method with these operations.
-For more info you can click on the respective links.
+You can customize your queries in the [fetchByFilter](#fetchbyfilter) method with these operations.
+For more information please refer to the MongoDB documentation.
+Links are provided in each section.

 ### Logical Query Operators

 [MongoDB Documentation](https://docs.mongodb.com/manual/reference/operator/query-logical/)

 | Enum | Operation |